glisak/Rhetos-wiki/How-to-Contribute.md

 ## Development

-* To make any changes to the source code, please use the standard GitHub process of creating your own fork, and sending a pull request when finished.
+* Contributions are very welcome.
+The easiest way is to fork the repository, make changes and then make a pull request from your fork.
+The first time you make a pull request, you may be asked to sign a Contributor Agreement.
 A detailed documentation is available on GitHub: [Collaborating with issues and pull requests](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/).
-* Run the unit tests before sending the pull request.
-Rhetos contains two types of unit tests simple unit tests (in Rhetos.sln), and integration tests (in CommonConceptsTest.sln) that can be run only after a successful deployment.
+* Please run the unit tests before sending the pull request.
+Rhetos contains two types of unit tests: standard unit tests (in Rhetos.sln), and integration tests (in CommonConceptsTest.sln) that can be run only after a successful deployment.

 ## Writing tutorial articles